 A spa is designed to help calm our minds.
 The physical activities are designed to give the body a chance to slow down so our mind will be calm.
 Spas also offer various activities to reduce the stress in our minds.
 Unfortunately, some people go into a pool, or take a massage but instead of relaxing the mind, they are still thinking and worrying.

 An outer spa may or may not calm our mind if you keep worrying and focusing on your problems.
 There is a way to calm the mind whether at an outer spa or at home.
 You do not even need to go to an outer spa to calm your mind.

 Meditation provides you an inner spa without going anywhere, which you can visit at any time or place, whether at work, at home, or in a stressful environment.
 When you sit in meditation, as the brain waves slow to 5-8 Hz it not only calms your body but it calms your mind.
 The slower brain waves bring relaxation to your mind as well.
-Thus, you can experience the benefits of meditation any time and any place.

 If we meditate, we would swim in the most nourishing waters that bring us bliss.

 In our inner retreat, worldly problems melt away.
 We find that we are washed in the soothing waters of bliss and peace.
 We realize that all the problems of this world about which we worry are but trivial and petty bubbles like those a child blows.
 They are temporary and illusory.
 When immersed in that inner spa, we are at true peace.
 We see that we are not the body and mind, but our inner self.

 There are many similarities between the outer spa and the inner spa.
 We have seen how both relax the body and mind.
 We can bask in the outer sun.
 In meditation, we can also go within and bask in the rays of the inner sun.
 There is tremendous Light within us.
 We can enjoy the outer light of the sun, as well as the inner Light in our inner spa.